asyncapi/training/VIDEO_6_SCRIPT.md

 ## Working as a community

 A community is united by goals projected to the future, hoping to build something valuable.
 The projection of a reachable better place to be.
-Even slowly, if it goes far, as the italians say.
+The person who goes slow will go far.

 Beyond generating a sense of belonging, communities facilitate the exchange of information, knowledge, and experiences, contributing to their members' personal and professional development.